 The watch continued in Sacramento for new threats and challenges to the transfer of tax credit to the no-and-low-tax cities.
 The last legal hurdle in transferring the City/County Liability Trust Fund from County Administration to the California Joint Powers Authority Administration occurred.
 The Association formed the Contract Cities Liability Trust Fund Over Sight Committee and City/County Claims Board.
 This took the combined efforts of more than one Administration.
 Membership in the Association grew to 77 member cities statewide.
 The By-Laws Committee recommended having a City/Manager/Administrator on the Executive Committee, which was approved during the 1999 Annual Municipal Seminar.
 CCCA successfully stopped an effort in the Sacramento Legislature to swap sales tax for property tax at the local level.

-The CCCA website at www.contractcities.org was developed.
-The National Pollution Discharge Elimination System (NPDES) portion of the 1972 Clean Water Act and Phase II because a very big issue that promised to be address during several administrations in the future.
+The CCCA website was developed.
+The National Pollution Discharge Elimination System (NPDES) portion of the 1972 Clean Water Act and Phase II posed a very big issue that promised to be addressed during several administrations in the future.
 CCCA joined the effort to get the U.S. government to use all diplomatic means available to persuade Mexico to reverse its current extradition policy toward those accused of crimes that may carry a life in prison or death sentence penalty in the U.S. We worked with Assembly Speaker Herb Wesson who introduced AB-4X that would restore the Vehicle License Fee (VLF), which was passed.
 We made legislators who requested our PAC contributions more accountable.
 We worked to get Proposition 1A (2004-2005) passed.
 This protected local government revenues.
 CCCA worked on countywide services issues that resulted in lower increases to cities than expected.
 We worked with the L.A.
 County Board of Supervisors when they voted to take the seven zones in L.A. for emergency medical transport out of the hands of one ambulance provider and split them up among 4 providers.
 And the decade continues!